Should You Invest in Commercial or Residential Property?

 The Right Questions

-The right questions in this decision are not simply “commercial or residential?”.
-They are:
+The right questions in this decision are not “commercial or residential?”, they are:

 • What return type is needed, income or appreciation?
 Commercial optimises for yield (income now).
 Residential in emerging corridors optimises for appreciation (income later).

 • What is the liquidity horizon?
-Residential property in a major Indian city typically has a buyer findable within 3–6 months.
-Direct commercial has a much thinner secondary market.
+Residential property in a major Indian city has a buyer typically findable within 3-6 months.
+Direct commercial has a thinner secondary market.
 REITs have daily liquidity.

 • What is the ticket size?
 Grade A commercial office for direct investment typically starts at ₹50 lakh-₹1 crore for smaller units.
 Residential new launches from Grade A developers are accessible from ₹50 lakh in tier-2 cities.